 A very important takeaway from the report is what and how much has been said to/about India and Pakistan.
 While calling the Pakistani state holy when it comes to Kashmir or implying that the grass is absolutely green on the other side of the border is a gross exercise of intellectual and historical dishonesty, the cruel balancing act of laying the blame of everything wrong in Kashmir equally at the doors of Pakistan and India, is even more dishonest and inaccurate.
 Many quarters that pretend to be concerned about Kashmir exercise the same dishonesty not even asking themselves the simple question, that if the parallel they are seeking to draw actually stood on the ground, why would Pakistan enjoy the kind of support that it does in Kashmir?
 Such an attitude by the Left Liberal’s of India and those of other countries is damaging and steers the pressure away from the party at whose door the blame can and should be squarely laid: the Indian state.
 Sharing on an equal footing the blame with another party (falsely) does only one thing: it lessens the blame on the real culprit.
 Lesser the blame, lesser the will to mend ways.

 The pressing need is to recognize how on certain fundamental grounds Pakistan is not only on the right side of history but also of geopolitical morality.
-Pakistan recognizes Kashmir as a dispute and does not claim it to be Pakistan’s integral part, unlike India.
+Pakistan officially recognizes Kashmir as a dispute and does not claim it to be Pakistan’s integral part, unlike India.
 Pakistan has laws affirming the special stature of Azad Kashmir as opposed to other provinces, since Azad Kashmir’s (and all of Kashmir’s) future according to the official state policy of Pakistan, is yet to be decided.
 The regional autonomy that Azad Kashmir enjoys, however symbolic as many might argue, stands testimony to a higher commitment of Pakistan to officially hold Kashmir as an issue awaiting resolution and not already resolved.
 Go by India, and the only dispute is about the part of Kashmir that Pakistan holds, which of course according to India, belongs to the Indian Union.

-Having said so, the wrongs committed on the Pakistani side (even if lesser in magnitude and of a non-structural nature) highlighted in the report are worth pointing out and stressing upon, so that efforts are made to set the Pakistani house which is ‘not inherently tyrannical or occupational’ in nature when it comes to Kashmir, further in order.
+Having said so, the wrongs committed on the Pakistani side (even if different in magnitude and of a nature) highlighted in the report are worth pointing out and stressing upon, so that efforts are made to set the Pakistani house which is ‘not inherently tyrannical or occupational’ in nature when it comes to Kashmir, further in order.
 Pakistan needs to take a proactive initiative regarding the bettering of it's human rights credentials in Azad Kashmir and Gilgit Baltistan, not only because these are Human Rights at stake (so obviously), but also because it will go a long way in ensuring that the moral stature of Pakistan as an advocate of Kashmiri freedom gets naturally bolstered at the global level.
 This would be a great mutual benefit for both Kashmiris and Pakistan.

 In their panic and frustration at the publication of the report, some Indian analysts and media persons attempted their hand at trying to reduce the report to a resultant of the bias (read proactive nature) of the UN Human Rights Commissioner for the human rights situation in Kashmir.
 It was pointed out that since the commissioner does not have much time left in office, the report will hardly matter in the long run.
 But is that how institutions at this level function?
-Even if a part of the reason for the coming out of the report is a special interest in Kashmir taken by Mr Zeid Ra’ad Al Hussein, will his successor simply disagree with whatever is mentioned therein?
+Even if a part of the reason for the coming out of the report is a special interest in Kashmir taken by Mr. Zeid Ra’ad Al Hussein, will his successor simply disagree with whatever is mentioned therein?
 It is the institution that has come out with the report, an institution whose findings are bound to be upheld in varying degrees of aggressiveness by anyone who is at the helm in the future.
 What has been said in the report, again at the risk of sounding rhetorical, is pretty much a ‘word carved in stone’.

 To conclude, the OHCHR report is definitely a point of no return for India as far as documentation of abuse and factuality are concerned.
 This will bear its fruits for the freedom movement of Kashmir.
 How much and how rapidly this happens depends entirely on how well and how vigorously do the Kashmiri activists, resistance leaders and the friends of Kashmir spread globally, steer this movement at the international level with the backing of a UN report now.
 Learning from the hard-work of Kashmiri activists in lobbying with the United Nations for the publication of this report can be a great starting point. ♦